Best Things to do in Fort William with Kids

 Soon the boardwalk trail ends at a T-intersection.
 You can continue walking along the shores of the Loch if you turn right towards Polloch.
 The ‘trail’ is a wide gravel road at this stage, but we never saw any traffic on it.
 Gravel roads are great for family walks as they are wide enough that you can all walk and talk together as a group.

-The trail leaves the shore of the Loch momentarily, but it quickly returns.
-Around the 0.9 mile / 1.5km mark, you can see the Glenfinnan Viaduct.
+The trail leaves the shore of the loch momentarily, but it quickly returns.
+Around the 0.9 mile / 1.5 km mark, you can see the Glenfinnan Viaduct.
 Quite some time ago, a thoughtful person built a bench to sit on to admire the viaduct from across the Loch.

 The only problem is that around that same time, a little seed landed near the water and over the years grew into a huge tree, blocking the view – haha!
 Not to worry, the views of the Harry Potter bridge are still really good, you just can’t sit on the bench to enjoy them.

-Lost Valley Hike – Glencoe Three Sisters
+Lost Valley Hike – Glencoe (near the Three Sisters)

 The Lost Valley hike is a short, but challenging hike up into a river valley between two of the famous Glencoe Three Sisters.
 There is a little bit of rock scrambling involved with this hike, but you will be rewarded with up-close views of the majestic mountains and beautiful waterfalls flowing through the valley.